 Visit Write Out Loud’s website to access their free poetry resources.

 We want to provide you with the very best writing tips, writing advice, and guidance to help you become the best writer you can be, whether it’s as a published author, a freelance writer, a business writer, a journalist, poet, or as a blogger.
 We want to help you improve not only your craft, but develop the business skills needed to sell your work to the markets you choose to.
 Visit the Writing Tips Oasis website to access free resources for writers.

 Young Poets Network:

 The Poetry Society’s online platform for young poets up to the age of 25.
 Here you’ll find features about poets and poetry, challenges and competitions to inspire your own writing, new writing from young poets, and advice and guidance from the rising and established stars of the poetry scene.
 We also bring you the latest news and ideas from the writing world, and a list of competitions, magazines and writing groups which particularly welcome young writers.
 Follow the Young Poets Network on Twitter to network and find out about opportunities for poets under age 25.

 BBC Writers Room Free Resources:

-Interviews, advice, toolkits, guidelines and other resources to help and support your writing.
+Visit the BBC Writers Room for interviews, advice, toolkits, guidelines and many other resources to help and support your writing.
 Includes:

 – Scriptwriting Essentials: Watch a series of ten videos covering the essentials of writing a successful script.